Posted on Thursday, November 17th, 2011 by Angie Han

 Read More »

-20th Century Fox has released the first teaser trailer for Blue Sky Studios’ computer animated film Rio.
-Directed by Carlos Saldanha (Ice Age, Robots, Ice Age: Meltdown, Ice Age: Dawn of the Dinosaurs), and starring Anne Hathaway, Neil Patrick Harris, Rodrigo Santoro, George Lopez and Jake T. Austin, the story follows “a nerdy macaw who leaves the comforts of his cage in small town Minnesota and heads to Rio de Janeiro.
+20th Century Fox has released a new international movie trailer for Blue Sky Studios’ computer animated film Rio.
+Directed by Carlos Saldanha (Ice Age, Robots, Ice Age: Meltdown, Ice Age: Dawn of the Dinosaurs), and starring Jesse Eisenberg, Anne Hathaway, Neil Patrick Harris, Rodrigo Santoro, George Lopez and Jake T. Austin, the story follows “a nerdy macaw who leaves the comforts of his cage in small town Minnesota and heads to Rio de Janeiro.
 He embarks on the adventure of a lifetime, learning to open himself up to all that life has to offer along the way.”

 Watch the trailer now embedded after the jump.
 Leave your thoughts in the comments below.